bocconi-narcos/I-have-a-sleeper/docs/REWARD_PREDICTOR_USAGE.md

 ## Overview

-The RewardPredictor system learns to predict scalar rewards from sequences of state embeddings representing current, next, and goal states.
-It uses a Transformer-based architecture with type embeddings and pooling (no CLS token).
+The RewardPredictor system trains **two separate models** to predict scalar rewards from sequences of state embeddings.
+One model uses a **generative encoder** and another uses a **JEPA encoder**, allowing comparison of different representation learning approaches.
+Both use Transformer-based architectures with type embeddings and pooling (no CLS token).

 ## Architecture